RenegadeLLC/renegade-dev/wp-content/plugins/super-socializer/readme.txt

 8. **Social Commenting**: Disqus Commenting selected

 == Changelog ==
+= 7.12.30 [25 June 2019] =
+* [Bugfix] Previous update was breaking social sharing

+= 7.12.29 [25 June 2019] =
+* [Bugfix] Fixed the typo "Tigger" in "Advanced Configuration" section at social login options page

+= 7.12.28 [25 June 2019] =
+* [New] Option to trigger social login popup in the same browser tab instead of a popup window
+* [Bugfix] Webpage urls with "?SuperSocializerAuth=LiveJournal" appended were appearing in "Google webmaster tools errors" in some cases

+= 7.12.27 [5 June 2019] =
+* [Bugfix] Minor bugfixing
+* [Bugfix] Facebook App ID and Facebook App Secret options were not appearing at Super Socializer > Social Sharing options page if Facebook share icon was enabled via shortcode or widget

+= 7.12.26 [2 June 2019] =
+* [Bugfix] Facebook App ID and Facebook App Secret options were not appearing in the Miscellaneous section in some cases

+= 7.12.25 =
+* [Bugfix] Facebook share count was not working in some cases

+= 7.12.24 =
+* [New] Added Telegram in social media follow icons
+* [Bugfix] Performance improvement

+= 7.12.23 =
+* [Bugfix] Share counts were reduced significantly in some cases after last update

+= 7.12.22 =
+* [Bugfix] Facebook shares were not working because of the expiration of Facebook API v2.8
+* [Bugfix] Fintel share count was not working
+* [Improvement] Share counts are loading faster

 = 7.12.21 =
 * [Bugfix] Fixed PHP notice being generated with social commenting enabled